vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 > **Plan Carefully**
 >
-> Remember, enabling kubelet verification might require updates to your cluster’s
+> Remember, enabling kubelet verification might require updates to your cluster's
 > configuration and careful planning to avoid disruption to existing workloads.
 {: .block-tip }